LogtalkDotOrg/logtalk3/examples/tabling/NOTES.md

 file.

 This folder contains an example of using tabled predicates within objects.
-Currently supported compilers include B-Prolog, XSB, and YAP (when compiled with tabling enabled).
+Currently supported compilers include B-Prolog, XSB, SWI-Prolog (when the `tabling` library is available), and YAP (when compiled with tabling enabled).